 Kombucha can be an aid to digestion.
 In addition to the beneficial bacteria, it also contains some acids and enzymes to aid in the breaking down of food.
 Kombucha tea can contain caffeine, depending on the tea used.

 Water kefir is more of a general probiotic beverage.
 While it does contain enzymes and acids, they don’t seem to have quite as strong an effect as those in kombucha.
 However, water kefir contains a greater number of bacteria strains than those found in kombucha.

 Both beverages are beneficial in aiding natural systems of the body, and both are great for hydration.
 Depending on your needs, consuming one or both is a matter of individual taste.

-We make it easy to make kombucha and water kefir at home with our Kombucha Starter Kit and Water Kefir Starter Kit.
+Cultures for Health makes it easy to make kombucha and water kefir at home with our Kombucha Starter Kit and Water Kefir Starter Kit.
 From the starter culture to our most reliable ingredients, these kits include everything you need to get started.
-Just add water and you'll be on your way to fizzy fermented goodness!

 - 1 - Kombucha Tea Starter Culture (1 SCOBY)